 Celebrating thirty years, the Women’s Blues Revue will once again feature the finest musicians in the business.
-Massey Hall and the Toronto Blues Society join forces to showcase a star-studded cast of featured artists including guitarist/singer Sue Foley and singers Layla Zoe, Dione Taylor, Dawn Tyler Watson, Cheryl Lescom, and Alanna Stuart – with more announcements to come.
+Massey Hall and the Toronto Blues Society join forces to showcase a star-studded cast of featured artists including guitarist/singer Sue Foley and singers Layla Zoe, Dione Taylor, Cheryl Lescom, Irene Torres and Alanna Stuart – with more announcements to come.

 Check out the Women’s Blues Revue Archive for a list of past featured artists.

 Rebecca Hennessy (trumpet, band leader), Suzie Vinnick (guitar), Emily Burgess (guitar), Carlie Howell (bass), Morgan Doctor (drums), Colleen Allen (sax), Carrie Chesnutt (sax) and Lily Sazz (keyboards) return to form this year’s all-star Women’s Blues Revue Band.